operand/agency/README.md

 I also demonstrate the results of rejecting an action and asking him to use a different approach.

-Behind the scenes, Demo did message Chatty directly, and after I explained my rejection of the `read_file` action, Demo used the `shell_command` action with `wc -l Dockerfile` which was more appropriate.
-And the file indeed has 75 lines.
+Behind the scenes, Demo messaged Chatty directly, and after I explained my rejection of the `read_file` action, Demo used the `shell_command` action with `wc -l Dockerfile` which was more appropriate.
+And the Dockerfile indeed has 75 lines.

 <p align="center">
   <img src="https://i.ibb.co/f1GMb5P/Screenshot-2023-06-10-at-11-50-42-PM.png"